-woman-2889882_1280.jpgDid you know that women make up the majority of the 4.4 million Americans age 40 and older who are visually impaired or blind?
-In response to this growing problem, Prevent Blindness has, in their words, “designated April as Women’s Eye Health and Safety Month in an effort to educate women about the steps they can take today to help preserve their vision in the future.”
-Our staff are also taking steps to share information about women’s eye health this season, as we know all too well how much any change in vision can impact the lives of our patients.
+Did you know that women make up the majority of the 4.4 million Americans age 40 and older who have a visual impairment or are blind?
+In response to this growing problem, Prevent Blindness has, in their words, “designated April as Women's Eye Health and Safety Month in an effort to educate women about the steps they can take today to help preserve their vision in the future.”
+Our staff is also taking steps to share information about women's eye health this season, as we know all too well how much any change in vision can impact the lives of our patients.

 Why is Women's Eye Health An Important Subject?

 Yet, according to online research, as many as one in four women have not received an eye exam in the past two years.
 Surveys also indicate that 86 percent of women incorrectly believe that men and women are equally likely to develop certain eye problems.
-In reality, women generally live longer than men, and also have hormonal fluctuations during their lives that negatively affect their eyes.
-These two factors mean women are more likely to develop eye problems than men.
+In reality, women generally live longer than men and also have hormonal fluctuations during their lives that negatively affect their eyes.
+These two factors mean women are more likely to develop vision problems than men.

 Why Are Women Missing Appointments?